wordofwarning/wordofwarning.org/hab/emergency/indexco.md

 • a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).

 Work can be in any relevant artform/medium, though some live presence is desirable.
 Show-type work should be: 20 minutes maximum in duration; low-tech or no-tech, and suitable for quick turnarounds; self-supporting in terms of props, set, equipment, and specialised technology.

+As this seems to be a recurrent question: whilst we don't encourage it, you are permitted to submit more than one proposal but it is unlikely that more than one would be successful from a single artist/group.

 **Please note:**
 • Emergency typically features at least 20 short pieces of work throughout the day/evening;